What is Flow in Salesforce

 • A Platform Event-Triggered Flow is called when a platform occasion is triggered, like an Auto-Launched Flow.

-What Is Flow Trigger Explorer?
+What is Flow Trigger Explorer?

 Flow Trigger Explorer was made available by Salesforce in the 2022 release.
 It allows administrators and developers to see the request and approval processes when their Record-Triggered Flow would go against a particular object.
 It separated Flow into: